Skip to content

 Not edge cases.
 The operating envelope.

-Most AI platforms were built for a different customer — one accepting hyperscaler tenancy and data paths the regulator never signed off on.
-Deeplinq was built for the customer who cannot.
+Most AI platforms were built for a different customer — one accepting hyperscaler tenancy and data paths the regulator never signed off on. deeplinq was built for the customer who cannot.

 Who we serve

-Seven regulated surfaces, one sovereignty posture.
+Regulated surfaces, one sovereignty posture.

 Each surface has its own regulator, its own audit cadence, its own use cases.
 One platform adapts to all.